-A.1.17.
+A.1.20.
 'Maintained Normal Lighting'

-means a portion of the normal lighting, which remains illuminated in the absence of natural daylight during specified activities to allow free movement within the Sports Ground and exits there from.
+means a portion of the normal lighting, which remains illuminated in the absence of natural daylight during Specified Activities to allow free movement within the Sports Ground and exits therefrom.

-A.1.18.
+A.1.21.
 'Match Control Point'

-means a control room as described in Schedule B paragraph B4.13.
+means a control room as described in Schedule B paragraph B.4.13.

-A.1.19.
+A.1.22.
 'Medical Practitioner' (also referred to as crowd doctor)

-means a qualified Medical Practitioner, registered with the General Medical Council, who has received training in pre-hospital (immediate) care and major incident management.
+means a qualified Medical Practitioner, registered with the General Medical Council, who has received training in pre-hospital (immediate) care and major incident management including specific training in cardio-pulmonary resuscitation and in the use of automatic/advisory or manual defibrillators.

-A.1.20.
+A.1.23.
 'Non Combustible'